OpenCTI-Platform/docs/docs/usage/automation.md

       - Specific instances (entity/observable): If your playbook was listening on a specific instance, verify that the instance exists in your platform
       - Marking: verify that the marking you're listening to exists in your platform
       - Author: verify that the identities in your platform exist
-      - Creaotrs: verify that you have existing users in your platform
+      - Creators: verify that you have existing users in your platform
 - Enrich through connector
    - Verify if any of the following data is correctly define in your playbook, otherwise create it in your platform
       - Connector exists in your platform